benjamin421/thebenjamin/content/research/bioelectricityaging.md

 >For example, the notion of (minimization of)a free energy gradient, which originated in thermodynamics, can be used to study biological systems such as cell movement or brain dynamics.

->The free energy principle starts from a simple evolutionary consideration: in order to survive, animals need to occupy a restricted (relatively rare) set of ‘good states’ that essentially define their evolutionary niche (e.g. places wherethey can find food) and avoid the others (e.g. underwaterfor a terrestrial animal).
-To this aim, animal brains are optimized to process environmental statistics and guide the animal towards these ‘good states’, which is done by using an error-correction mechanism to minimize a distance measure (prediction error or surprise) between the current sensed state and the desired good states.
+>The free energy principle starts from a simple evolutionary consideration: in order to survive, animals need to occupy a restricted (relatively rare) set of 'good states' that essentially define their evolutionary niche (e.g. places wherethey can find food) and avoid the others (e.g. underwaterfor a terrestrial animal).
+To this aim, animal brains are optimized to process environmental statistics and guide the animal towards these 'good states', which is done by using an error-correction mechanism to minimize a distance measure (prediction error or surprise) between the current sensed state and the desired good states.
 ### _A Meta-Analysis of Bioelectric Data in Cancer, Embryogenesis, and Regeneration_[^3]

 >Remarkably, when crossreferenced with transcriptomes from plant (Arabidopsis) regeneration, one common gene remains: the transmembrane ring protein component of the proton-transporting V-ATPase.
 This fascinating structure is related to both gap junctions (a.k.a., electrical synapses) and ion pumps that polarize cells, and has already been functionally implicated in embryonic left–right patterning in chick, zebrafish, and frog, zebrafish eye morphogenesis, frog tail regeneration, wound healing in Drosophila, and stem cell regulation in the mouse brain.
 In some of these cases (e.g., chick and frog), the V-ATPase pump is known to function on the cell surface, generating a significant hyperpolarization of cells by the efflux of positive charges.